 Most genres evolved from the same roots; traditional and religious music.
-With time new music instruments were developed, and the music started getting global, which allowed different influences to melt in the same pot creating new genres.
+With time new musical instruments were developed, and the music started getting global, which allowed different influences to melt in the same pot creating new genres.
 The music grew like a big tree, with every branch giving way to new branches.

 Before the 20th century, there was classical, religious, and traditional folk music.
 Later came the opera genre.
 In the 1920s, jazz and blues were born with African traditional music influence on Christian gospels.
 Later, country music came to the scene with blues and indigenous music influences.
 The country gave way to rock and rock to pop and metal.

 With the development of electronic devices to use in music, pop led to disco music.
 On the other side, with its different vocal styles, hip-hop and rap were born.
-This way, the music tree grew larger and larger like a domino effect, every genre influencing each other and giving birth to a new genre or subgenre.
+This way, the music tree grew larger and larger like a domino effect, with every genre influencing each other and giving birth to a new genre or subgenre.

-Drawbacks Of Categorization Music Into Genres
+Drawbacks Of Categorization of Music Into Genres